 The vegetable is most often deep red.
 It is also possible to find golden, white, and striped versions of the vegetable.

-They have been cultivated since the beginning of recorded history and were often used for medicinal purposes as well as for food.
-Medicinal uses included treating fevers, constipation, and skin complaints.
-The vegetable was also commonly used by the Romans as an aphrodisiac.
+People have cultivated beets since the beginning of recorded history and often used it for medicinal purposes as well as for food.
+The Romans also commonly used the vegetable as an aphrodisiac.